ntemposd/my-website/content/docs/tech-worker/okthess/index.md

 Thessaloniki's very first municipal incubator for tech startups backed by 9 local organizations including universities, associations and governmental bodies.
 OK!Thess has been a catalyst for the growth of Thessaloniki's innovation ecosystem.
 It offers an acceleration program for entrepreneurs and a community space for meetups and open events where like-minded peers mix and connect.

-## My Role at OK!Thess
+## My role at OK!Thess

-First contractor in a team of 4 people that eventually turned into an full time employee.
+First contractor in a team of four that eventually turned into a full time employee.
 Main goal was to prepare the ground for a prolific startup ecosystem establishment in Thessaloniki.
-To visualize that, back in the days Thessaloniki's creative tech community looked like this one.

 Throughout my time at OK!Thess I have been managing major parts of the project from scratch to 45 graduated startups & 200+ events/meetups.

-* End-to-end project and operations management
+* End-to-end project management
 * Hosted startups coaching
 * Event planning and execution
 * Marketing & Community management